SC

 Small business owners reduce per-unit costs when buying supplies, packaging, or raw materials in bulk, improving their margins directly.

-Retailers and resellers use volume discounts to buy inventory at wholesale pricing and mark up for profit at the standard retail price.
+Retailers and resellers use volume discounts to buy inventory at wholesale pricing and mark up for profit — use a selling price calculator to find the right margin before you order.

 Event planners and teams order merchandise, food items, or gifts in bulk to keep per-item cost low for large groups.